tomlarkworthy/animaxe/README.md

    and also easy to configure animation transitions (and present the same programming interface)
 - Matrix esq.
 The rain
 - premultiply alpha images
+- many snakes winding in arcing figure of 8s
+- simulate a double pendulum on a conic manifold and print the visualization onto a lampshade